 - Chicken zucchini casserole

-- Zucchini quiche
+- Zucchini sticks

 - Sautéed zucchini

-- Chicken, zucchini, and corn
+- Chicken and corn recipe with zucchini

 - 3 lbs zucchini chopped into 1″ pieces